PUT ON THE WHOLE ARMOUR OF GOD (Part 1)

 By holding fast to, standing firm and walking in the righteousness of God (Phil.
 3:9)!

 Beloved, it is very dangerous to be engaged in spiritual warfare while you are trusting in, holding unto, glory in, or standing on your own righteousness or good works.

 It is like putting on or wearing a rag to the battlefield as your breastplate, for “all our righteousnesses are like filthy rags…” (Isa.
 64:6 NKJV).

 Therefore, resolve today never to trust and glory in your self-righteousness, or to hold unto and depend on your self-righteousness, good works, or performance for victory in spiritual warfare.

 But, let your resolution be the same as that of Apostle Paul who resolved to “be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith.”
 (Philip.
 3:9 NKJV).

 Discover more pieces of God’s whole armour for the believers and how to put them on in the second part of this piece.

-Prayer: My Dear Heavenly Father, thank You for the belt of truth and the breastplate of righteousness you have prepared for me to put on so as to appropriate, enforce, defend and demonstrate the victory that Christ has already won for me.
-Dear Holy Spirit, help and teach me to put them on and use them daily, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for the belt of truth and the breastplate of righteousness you have prepared for me to put on so as to appropriate, enforce, enjoy and demonstrate the victory that Christ has already won for me.
+My Dear Holy Spirit, teach and help me to put them on and use them daily, in Jesus’ name.
 Amen.